 On Adcom’s role, We would like to clarify that they provided some prototypes for the sample Freedom- 251 handed to some special guests including media for initial impression about the way phone would look and behave in future.
 We have other partners for assembly of our phones.
 We are happy to share their names on special requests!

 The launch of the world’s most affordable and the cheapest smartphone Freedom 251 for a price of Rs.
 251 by Ringing Bells Pvt.
-Ltd. has set the world by fire, with the common man rejoicing even in the midst of some unfavourable controversy.
+Ltd. has set the world by fire, with the common man rejoicing even in the midst of some unfavorable controversy.
 Citing heavy demand, we have now announced that we are no longer taking bookings on Freedom 251.

-It also requested that our sudden rise be not misconstrued as a fly-by-night operation.
+It also requested that our sudden rise is not misconstrued as a fly-by-night operation.
 The company has already instructed the Payment Gateway to refund the few online payments that came in on the first pre-booking 18/2 date.
 The mode of payment now will be only Cash on Delivery.
-The orders placed by the customers are not cancelled but the payment will be taken only on delivery.
+The orders placed by the customers are not canceled but the payment will be taken only on delivery.
 Ringing Bells hopes to begin deliveries of Freedom 251 by around end of April.

 Just as we have been taking due diligence to issues and matter brought forth to the management of Ringing Bells Pvt.
 Ltd.; we would continue to investigate and respond with due diligence.
 Rest assured the matter would be taken up with utmost sincerity and necessary action will be initiated according to the requirement.
 The negative impact some reports carried, has activated a comprehensive emergency response.
 Battling mistrust and facing severe criticism, the company would never scuttle its idea

-Ringing Bells in the above statement said that they have used the prototypes bought from Adcom as display units and now they have other partners who will make the smartphones for them but yet again fail to name any partner.
-We have reached out to Ringing Bells to share the names of the companies from which they plan to source the smartphone, will further update when their is further information available.
+Ringing Bells in the above statement said that they had used the prototypes bought from Adcom as display units and now they have other partners who will make the smartphones for them but yet again fail to name any partner.
+We have reached out to Ringing Bells to share the names of the companies from which they plan to source the smartphone, will further update when there is further information available.